folbricht/desync/README.md

   - `trust-insecure` - Trust any certificate presented by the server.
   - `skip-verify` - Disables data integrity verification when reading chunks to improve performance.
 Only recommended when chaining chunk stores with the `chunk-server` command using compressed stores.
   - `uncompressed` - Reads and writes uncompressed chunks from/to this store.
 This can improve performance, especially for local stores or caches.
 Compressed and uncompressed chunks can coexist in the same store, but only one kind is read or written by one client.
+  - `http-auth` - Value of the Authorization header in HTTP requests.
+This could be a bearer token with `"Bearer <token>"` or a Base64-encoded username and password pair for basic authentication like `"Basic dXNlcjpwYXNzd29yZAo="`.

 #### Example config